mdn/content/files/en-us/web/http/headers/strict-transport-security/index.md

 ## Description

-If a website accepts a connection through HTTP and redirects to HTTPS, visitors may initially communicate with the non-encrypted version of the site before being redirected, if, for example, the visitor types `http://www.foo.com/` or even just foo.com.
+If a website accepts a connection through HTTP and redirects to HTTPS, visitors may initially communicate with the non-encrypted version of the site before being redirected, if, for example, the visitor types `http://www.foo.com/` or even just `foo.com`.
 This creates an opportunity for a man-in-the-middle attack.
 The redirect could be exploited to direct visitors to a malicious site instead of the secure version of the original site.

-The HTTP Strict Transport Security header informs the browser that it should never load a site using HTTP and should automatically convert all attempts to access the site using HTTP to HTTPS requests instead.
+The `Strict-Transport-Security` header informs the browser that it should never load a site using HTTP and should automatically convert all attempts to access the site using HTTP to HTTPS requests instead.

 > [!NOTE]
 > The `Strict-Transport-Security` header is _ignored_ by the browser when your site has only been accessed using HTTP.
-> Once your site is accessed over HTTPS with no certificate errors, the browser knows your site is HTTPS capable and will honor the `Strict-Transport-Security` header.
+> Once your site is accessed over HTTPS with no certificate errors, the browser knows your site is HTTPS-capable and will honor the `Strict-Transport-Security` header.
 > Browsers do this as attackers may intercept HTTP connections to the site and inject or remove the header.

 ### An example scenario